Restream/reindexer/readme.md

 ## Installation
 ### Prerequirements

-Reindexer's core is written in C++11 and uses LevelDB as the storage backend, so the C++11 toolchain and LevelDB must be installed before installing Reindexer.
+Reindexer's core is written in C++11 and uses LevelDB as the storage backend, so the Cmake, C++11 toolchain and LevelDB must be installed before installing Reindexer.

 To build Reindexer, g++ 4.8+ or clang 3.3+ is required.

 ### Optional dependencies

 - `Doxygen` package is also required for building a documentation of the project.
-- `cmake`, `gtest`,`gbenchmark` for run C++ tests and benchmarks
+- `gtest`,`gbenchmark` for run C++ tests and benchmarks
 - `gperftools` for memory and performance profiling

 ### Get Reindexer